thoughtspot/cs_tools/docs/cs-tools/archiver/README.md

     ```

 === "archiver identify"
+    !!! info "Selection criteria"

+        The `identify` command will skip content owned by "System User" (system) and
+        "Administrator" (tsamin)

     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools archiver identify --help

     Usage: cs_tools tools archiver identify [--option, ..., --help]

       Identify objects which objects can be archived.

+      Identification criteria will skip content owned by "System User" (system) and "Administrator" (tsamin)

       ThoughtSpot stores usage activity (by default, 6 months of interactions) by user in the platform.
 If a user views, edits, or creates an Answer or Pinboard,